 If the assessors decide you do have vocational independence, your weekly compensation will continue for another three months and then it will stop.

-If you can’t find a job during those three months, you’ll need to register with Work and Income to apply for a benefit, such as jobseeker support.
-See the chapter “Dealing with Work and Income”.
+If you can’t find a job during those three months, you’ll need to register with Work and Income to apply for a benefit, such as jobseeker support (see: “Dealing with Work and Income”).

 If your condition gets worse later on, so that you no longer have vocational independence, you can reapply to ACC for weekly compensation.